linrongbin16/colorbox.nvim/README.md

 })
 ```

-To choose a random colorscheme on nvim start with dark background, please use:
+### 2. Choose a random colorscheme on nvim start with dark background

 ```lua
 require('colorbox').setup({